olets/hometown-prompt/README.md

 ## Installation

+Git Prompt Kit relies one one external dependency, the plugin [gitstatus](https://github.com/romkatv/gitstatus). gitstatus is not affiliated with Git Prompt Kit.

 ### Package

-zsh-abbr is available on Homebrew.
+Git Prompt Kit is available on Homebrew.
 Run

 ```
 brew install olets/tap/git-prompt-kit
 ```

-and follow the post-install instructions logged to the terminal.
+and follow the post-install instructions logged to the terminal. gitstatus will need to be installed with a plugin manager (see below).

 ### Plugin

-Or install zsh-abbr with your favorite plugin manager (zinit is recommended for its superior performance)
+Or install gitstatus and Git Prompt Kit with your favorite plugin manager (zinit is recommended for its superior performance).

 - **[antibody](https://getantibody.github.io/)**: Add this to your plugins to your plugins file, and if you use static loading reload plugins.
   ```shell